 - Repeat the movement for 8 to 12-15 repetitions and for 3 sets.

 - You can work both arms simultaneously, one arm at a time, or alternating arms.
 Using one handle at a time to lift more weight or when the cables are too close together and you can’t totally extend your arms out.

 Avoid Overhead Cable Curls Mistakes

-Overhead Cable Curls Video
+Overhead Biceps Cable Curl Video